dbt-labs/docs.getdbt.com/website/blog/2022-10-18-how-to-design-and-structure-metrics.md

 ---
-title: "How to design metrics: deciding which logic lives in the modeling layer vs the semantic layer"
+title: "How to design and structure dbt metrics: recommendations for getting started"
 description: "The introduction of the dbt Semantic Layer expands what users can do with dbt but introduces a familiar debate on what logic lives where.
 Read along as the dbt-labs team talks about best practices through the lens of two different examples!"
-slug: how-to-design-metrics
+slug: how-to-design-and-structure-metrics

 authors: [callum_mccann]